This site is intended for healthcare professionals.

 These facts underscore the challenges people with skin of color face when seeking care and why many may be left underdiagnosed and undertreated.

 To better understand unmet medical needs and barriers faced by patients with skin of color, a systematic literature review was conducted in partnership with dermatology thought leaders from academia and scientific societies, patient advocacy groups, and others in the healthcare sector.
-Three focus areas of need and multiple solutions were identified where we believe that together, we can make a difference.
+View the below scientific poster to explore proposed care gaps and their root causes to gain a greater understanding of how clinicians can better address the dermatologic care of diverse populations in the U.S.

 puzzle piece with number 1 in it